UMB Policy on Waivers of Formal Search Requirements for Faculty Appointments

 II.
 Policy

-1. Consistent with the USM Policy on Appointment, Rank and Tenure of Faculty (II-1.00), UMB search procedures reflect the commitment of UMB and the University System of Maryland to equal opportunity and affirmative action.
+- Consistent with the USM Policy on Appointment, Rank and Tenure of Faculty (II-1.00) (USM APT Policy), UMB search procedures reflect the commitment of UMB and the University System of Maryland to equal employment opportunity.

-The approval of a search waiver and the duration of the term for limited-term appointments is determined by the Chief Academic and Research Officer and the Director of EEO/AA.
+The approval of a search waiver and the duration of the term for limited-term appointments is determined by the Provost or Provost’s designee and the CHRO or CHRO’s designee.
 If the position is to remain filled beyond the duration of the waiver, a search must be conducted.
 Only waivers designated as time-limited expire.
 If a waiver is not time-limited, it does not expire.

 III.
 Circumstances That May Support Waivers of a Faculty Search